buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Tail.** Orcus attacks with his tail. +19 to hit, reach 5 meters, one target.
 If it hits, 21 (3d8 + 8) bludgeoning damage + 18 (4d8) Poison damage

-**Taste of Death.** Orcus casts the Fiery Strike spell in a blasphemous way, with Void damage
+**Taste of Death.** Orcus casts the Flame Strike spell in a blasphemous way, with Void damage.

 | **Ecology** |
 | --- |